STATEMENT OF NEED

 Planning Committee, USF Health OCPD staff members, i3 Health staff members, and the peer/content reviewer for this activity have no relevant financial relationships to disclose.

 Disclosures are on file at the University of South Florida, Office of Continuing Professional Development.
-Detailed disclosures will be made in the activity syllabus.

 Relevant financial relationships exist between the following individuals and commercial interests: